 But how did the exceptional alliance of these three renowned art institutions come about?
 Here the circle closes, which makes the reception and distribution of Surrealism from Paris comprehensible.
 The Hamburger Kunsthalle is represented by Annabelle Görgen-Lammers, curator of the show and Surrealism expert, whereas the Scottish National Gallery of Modern Art in Edinburgh houses the collection of Gabrielle Keiller including her library, and the archive of Roland Penrose.
 The Museum Boijmans Van Beuningen in Rotterdam finally has positioned itself as the leading museum of Surrealism in the Netherlands in the 1970s and has acquired large parts of the collection Edward James.

 Max Ernst, Luncheon on the Grass, 1936, private collection (formerly collection R. Penrose)

 The goal of Surrealism was to bring back the wondrous into everyday life.

-Surrealism emerged from the artistic protest movement of Dadaism the goal of which was to break with any social rules as a reaction to the horror of World War I. The rationality of a nationalistic society resulted in the disruption with civilization, in a war with more than 17 millions of casualties.
-André Breton who was influenced by Sigmund Freud’s psychoanalysis called for switching off rationality by turning to the irrational and the own subconscious.
+Surrealism emerged from the artistic protest movement of Dadaism, the goal of which was to break with any social rules as a reaction to the horror of World War I. The rationality of a nationalistic society resulted in the disruption with civilization, in a war with more than 17 millions casualties.
+André Breton, who was influenced by Sigmund Freud’s psychoanalysis, called for switching off rationality by turning to the irrational and the own subconscious.
 Having been a follower of Dadaism initially, André Breton soon tried to emancipate himself from it, as the destructive nihilism of Tristan Tzara didn’t satisfy him anymore.